aaronsaray/aaronsaray.com/content/blog/javascript-error-handler.markdown

 One interesting thing to note is the `onerror()` method's ability to suppress errors.
 This is done by returning `true` from the anonymous function.
 I tend to not like this idea for two reasons:

-  * 1) I may make a mistake and not log the error properly, so I don't want to suppress any reference to it.
+* I may make a mistake and not log the error properly, so I don't want to suppress any reference to it.

-  * 2) Sometimes when troubleshooting an error with a user, it is important for them to be able to relay the errors to you.
+* Sometimes when troubleshooting an error with a user, it is important for them to be able to relay the errors to you.

-### Tell me about the PHP
+## Tell me about the PHP

 The php file is pretty simple:

-**`jserror.php`**
+{{< filename-header "jserror.php" >}}
 ```php
 $message = "Javascript Error: {$_GET['message']} ||";
 $message .= " URL: {$_GET['URL']} ({$_SERVER['HTTP_REFERER']}) || ";